Build Introduction

 - While using

-Shockwave Aspect, more splash projectiles will be shown, but it is the same number of impacts, with the extra projectiles being visual errors.
+Shockwave Aspect, more splash projectiles will be shown, but it is the same number of impacts, with the extra Projectiles being visual errors.

 Tracker does not improve the duration of puddles.